See also: Freedom Emporion

 A short history of pins as fasteners from Adam Smith in the late 18th century to the invention of the paper clip at the turn of the 19th century

-Adam Smith famously used a pin factory to illustrate the advantages of specialization ... because the different tasks were performed under one roof: "... the important business of making a pin is, in this manner, divided into about eighteen distinct operations, which, in some manufactories, are all performed by distinct hands ..."
-By improving workers' skills and encouraging purpose-built machinery, the division of labor leads to miraculous productivity gains.
+Adam Smith famously used a pin factory to illustrate the advantages of specialization ... : "One man draws out the wire, another straights it, a third cuts it, a fourth points it ... and the important business of making a pin is, in this manner, divided into about eighteen distinct operations, which, in some manufactories, are all performed by distinct hands ..." ...
+[T]he division of labor leads to miraculous productivity gains.
 Even a small and ill-equipped manufacturer, Smith wrote in The Wealth of Nations, could boost each worker's output from a handful of pins a day to nearly 5,000.

 Classical Liberalism in Argentina: A Lesson for the World, by Jacob G. Hornberger, Freedom Daily, Jul 1994